 Step Together provide tailored one-to-one support to help individuals into volunteering placements that match their needs and interests, and help them develop the personal and practical skills required to build a more positive future.
 0117 955 9042

 St Giles Trust runs a range of services designed to help ex-offenders; employment, support, community based training, and housing/emergency accommodation.
 020 7708 8000

 SOVA Supporting Others through Voluntary Action

 Trailblazers is a national charity that reduces re-offending among young people through providing volunteer mentors.
-Established in 1998, they have grown to become one of England’s best established charities providing support both inside Youth Offending Institutions and on release into the community.
-At Trailblazers they believe that each young person has the potential to lead a life free from crime and be a positive member of society.
 They reduce re-offending in young people by helping them change their attitude, thinking and behavior through intensive mentoring, advice, advocacy and targeted specialist support.
 01296 444 105

-Unlock Unlock is an independent charity for people with convictions, dealing with the effects of having a criminal record.
-They give advice and support on criminal record and disclosure issues (such as disclosing to employers, criminal record checks, getting insurance and travelling abroad) via their websites and through their confidential peer-run helpline - 01634 247350 - open Mon - Fri / 10am - 4pm.
+Unlock is an independent charity for people with convictions who are dealing with the effects of having a criminal record.
+They give advice and support across areas such as: how to disclose to employers, criminal record checks, getting insurance and travelling abroad through their confidential peer-run helpline.
+01634 247350

 Women in Prison

 Women in Prison is a women-centred, women-run organisation that provides specialist services to women affected by the criminal justice system both in prison and in the community throughout England.
 0800 953 0125 or 0207 359 6674